ATP 2019 Indian Wells Masters Finals (BNP Paribas Open) Odds & Pick

 Does Dominic Thiem stand any chance against a rested Roger Federer in Sunday’s ATP BNP Paribas Open final at Indian Wells?

-Bovada doesn’t think so.
-The sportsbook has established Federer as the overwhelming favorite to win the match.
+Federer is the overwhelming favorite to win the match.

 Thiem vs Federer (Indian Wells Finals) Odds